 But, yes, we’ll resume this later.

-Believing the town of Góra Kalwaria responsible for sinking one of their scout boats, the Korsarz returned in force on the morning of 26 September 2000.
+Believing the town of Góra Kalwaria responsible for sinking one of their scout boats, the Korsarz returned in force on the morning.
 They’d punish the town for its impudence.

 Except, of course, the townsfolk hadn’t taken potshots at the passing pirate boats.
 The Americans had fired the lucky shot that’d blown up the pirate speedboat.